Character varieties of a transitioning Coxeter 4-orbifold: Right-angled cusp groups in hyperbolic and AdS geometry

 Let $\Gamma_{\mathrm{cube}}$ be the group generated by the reflections in the faces of a Euclidean cube.
 The group $\Gamma_{\mathrm{cube}}$ has 6 generators, one for each face, and 12 commutation relations, one for each edge of the cube, involving the two faces adjacent to that edge.
 Of course, there is also a square-type relation for each generator.
 There is no relation between the generators corresponding to opposite faces.

-\begin{defi}[Cusp group in dimension 4] The image of a representation of $\Gamma_{\mathrm{cube}}$ into $\Isom(\AdS^4)$ or $\Isom(\Hyp^4)$ is called a \emph{cusp group} if the 6 generators are sent to reflections in 6 distinct hyperplanes which share the same point at infinity. \end{defi}
+\begin{defi}[Cusp group in dimension 4] The image of a representation of $\Gamma_{\mathrm{cube}}$ into $\Isom(\AdS^4)$ or $\Isom(\Hyp^4)$ is called a \emph{cusp group} if the 6 generators are sent to reflections in 6 distinct hyperplanes {asymptotic to a common} point at infinity. \end{defi}

 In the AdS case, among these 6 hyperplanes, two opposite hyperplanes are necessarily spacelike, while the other 4 are timelike.

 The following proposition is the fundamental property that can be roughly rephrased as: ``cusp groups stay cusp groups''.
 Its hyperbolic counterpart is proved in \cite[Lemma 5.3]{KS}.